Monkey Peak

 Monkey Peak (モンキーピーク, Monkīpīku) is a Japanese manga series written by Kōji Shinasaka and illustrated by Akihiro Kumeta.
 It was serialized in Nihon Bungeisha's seinen manga magazine Weekly Manga Goraku from September 2016 to August 2019.
 An original net animation adaptation was streamed on Production I.G's Anime Beans app between October 2018 and April 2019.

+Synopsis

+The story focuses on a group of pharmaceutical company employees who go on a mountain hike together and face tragedy at the hands of mysterious apes when they reach the summit.

 Media

 Manga

-Written by Kōji Shinasaka and illustrated by Akihiro Kumeta, Monkey Peak was serialized in Nihon Bungeisha's seinen manga magazine Weekly Manga Goraku from September 2, 2016 to August 23, 2019.
-The series' chapters were collected into twelve tankōbon volumes from February 9, 2017 to October 18, 2019.
+Written by Kōji Shinasaka and illustrated by Akihiro Kumeta, Monkey Peak was serialized in Nihon Bungeisha's seinen manga magazine Weekly Manga Goraku from September 2, 2016, to August 23, 2019.
+The series' chapters were collected into twelve tankōbon volumes from February 9, 2017, to October 18, 2019.

 On May 14, 2024, Antarctic Press launched a Kickstarter campaign to release a hardcover English version of the first volume with a goal of $1,000.
 It reached its goal on the first day.

-A sequel manga titled Monkey Peak: The Rock was serialized in the same magazine from November 1, 2019 to September 24, 2021.
-The sequel's chapters were collected into nine tankōbon volumes from March 18, 2020 to January 19, 2022.
+A sequel manga titled Monkey Peak: The Rock was serialized in the same magazine from November 1, 2019, to September 24, 2021.
+The sequel's chapters were collected into nine tankōbon volumes from March 18, 2020, to January 19, 2022.